UdyOhan/State-Machine/README.md

 This package requires the Unity UI Toolkit package to operate.
 Go to the package manager.
 On the top left corner, click on the plus or "+" icon, click on the "add package from git URL", type in **com.unity.ui**.
 Then install the package.

+## Installation
+Go to the package manager.
+On the top left corner, click on the plus or "+" icon, click on the "add package from git URL", copy the git url address of this project and paste in it into the text field.
+Then install the package

 ## State Machine components
 A state machine is made up of 3 components:
 1. **State**: This represents a state or set of action within a system.<br/> (For example: fighting, searching and resting in RPGs)